 In these lessons, you’ll look at two characters at a time.
 The lessons are disappointingly basic.
-You’ll learn the name for each of the letters, some advice on how to pronounce it, watch a 2-4 second video showing how to write it, and are given some example words containing that character.
+You’ll learn the name for each of the letters, some advice on how to pronounce it, watch a short video showing how to write it, and are given some example words containing that character.

 Perhaps my biggest point of frustration with these lessons, and Rocket Korean in general, is that it doesn’t teach you how to read Korean.
 It’s also a bit strange the way that you’re only taught two characters per lesson.

-A major issue I have is that you’re simply taught each of these characters, and then given some words that contain them, without ever being taught to read Korean.
+A major issue I have is that you’re simply taught each of these characters and then given some words that contain them, without ever being taught to read Korean.